zowe/docs-site/docs/user-guide/install-zos.md

 - _users:stcGroup_ is the user group that the ZWESIS01 started task will be run under.
 Enter the same values as the user group that is running ZOWESVR, so choose IZUADMIN.

-After the `zowe-install-apf-server.yaml` file has been edited with values, before ruunning `zowe-install-apf-server.sh` a PPT entry needs to be added.
+After the `zowe-install-apf-server.yaml` file has been edited with values, before running `zowe-install-apf-server.sh`, a PPT entry needs to be added.

 ## Starting and stopping the Zowe Cross Memory Server on z/OS

 The Zowe Cross Memory server is run as a started task from the JCL in the PROCLIB member ZWESIS01.
-To start this issue the operator start command through SDSF
+To start this, issue the operator start command through SDSF:

     ```
     /S ZOWESIS01
     ```
-To end the Zowe APF Angel process issue the operator cancel command through SDSF
+To end the Zowe APF Angel process, issue the operator cancel command through SDSF:

     ```
     /C ZOWESIS01
     ```

-**Note** The stopping and starting of the ZOWESVR for the main Zowe servers is independent of the ZOWESIS01 angel process.
-If you are running more than on ZOWESVR instance on the same LPAR, then these will be sharing the same ZWESIS01 cross memory server.
-Stopping ZWESIS01 will affect the beahvior of all Zowe servers on the same LPAR.
+**Note:** The starting and stopping of the ZOWESVR for the main Zowe servers is independent of the ZOWESIS01 angel process.
+If you are running more than one ZOWESVR instance on the same LPAR, then these will be sharing the same ZWESIS01 cross memory server.
+Stopping ZWESIS01 will affect the behavior of all Zowe servers on the same LPAR.
 The Zowe Cross Memory Server is designed to be a long-lived address space.
 There is no requirement to recycle on a regular basis.
 When the cross-memory server is started with a new version of the ZWESIS01 load module, it will abandon its current load module instance in LPA and will load the updated version.

 ## Verifying installation